CollectivaT-dev/ParlamentParla/README.md

 ## Corpus information

-This is the ParlamentParla speech corpus for Catalan.
-The audio segments were extracted from recordings the Catalan Parliament Catalan Parliament ([Parlament de Catalunya](https://www.parlament.cat/)) plenary sessions.
+This is the ParlamentParla speech corpus for Catalan prepared by Col·lectivaT SCCL.
+The audio segments were extracted from recordings the Catalan Parliament ([Parlament de Catalunya](https://www.parlament.cat/)) plenary sessions.
 We aligned the transcriptions with the recordings and extracted the corpus.
 The content belongs to the Catalan Parliament and the data is